Postmodern

 (connect-toplevel "testdb" "foucault" "surveiller" "localhost")

 This will establish a connection to be used by all code, except for that wrapped in a with-connection form, which takes the same arguments but only establishes the connection within that lexical scope.
+This method is often used in development or debugging.

 If the server is not on localhost, replace that string with a string containing the ip address of the server: